Cell Phones and Other Devices

 Should parents/guardians or students need to contact each other during school hours, students need to come to the office to use a school phone or use the classroom phone if it is not distracting for others.
 Parents/guardians are asked to refrain from calling or texting their child during school hours.

-Students who are found using personal electronic devices during class time without permission or engaging in inappropriate activities could be asked to surrender it to the administration until the end of the class/day.
+Students who are found using personal electronic devices (including earphones) during school hours without permission or engaging in inappropriate activities could be asked to surrender it to the administration until the end of the class/day.
 Confiscated devices will be stored safely and returned to the student at a prearranged time between the student and the office.
 Should inappropriate use occur repeatedly, parents/guardians will be contacted and the device will be returned through parents/guardians.
 The school reserves the right to prohibit a student to have a personal device during class hours if persistent, inappropriate use occurs.
 Examples of inappropriate and prohibited usage includes but are not limited to:

 - use of inappropriate language -swearing